RyanDaDeng/laravel-google-recaptcha-v2/readme.md

 [![Build][ico-build]][link-build]
 [![StyleCI][ico-styleci]][link-styleci]

+welcome all tickes (features/questions/bugs/improvements), I will responded all tickets within 48 hours.

 This is a package for Google reCAPTCHA v2.

 If you want to use v3, please go to: https://github.com/RyanDaDeng/laravel-google-recaptcha-v3